1989 Hurricane Hunters NOAA 42 incident: Investigation

 The investigation conducted by the NOAA found that the sensor on the fuel control unit of the number 3 engine could not regulate the amount of fuel flowing to the engine, resulting in too much fuel flowing to the engine and causing it to catch fire.
 The turbulence encountered by NOAA 42 was not a factor in the engine fire.
 The investigation also found that the eyewall of Hurricane Hugo contained mesovortices (small tornado-like areas with extremely strong winds) which was a weather phenomenon never before seen in hurricanes.
 The researchers were unaware of the mesovortices present due to the belly radar failing before entering the eyewall (they could not check the updated weather conditions which were changing rapidly) and as a result NOAA 42 flew straight into one.
-As well, the investigation found that NOAA 42 entered the eyewall at just 1500 feet, 3500 feet lower than recommended for a hurricane of Hugo's size and intensity.
+The investigation also found that NOAA 42 entered the eyewall at just 1500 feet, 3500 feet lower than recommended for a hurricane of Hugo's size and intensity.

 Aftermath

+Following this mission, aircraft from the U.S. Air Force (USAF) and National Oceanic and Atmospheric Administration (NOAA) would continue to penetrate the eye of Hurricane Hugo, doing so 76 times between September 15 and September 22, documenting the location of the storm's center roughly once every two hours.
 The data collected by NOAA 42 on Hurricane Hugo led to improvements in reporting of weather forecasts and predicting a hurricane's path and intensity.
-NOAA 42 went on to document more than 30 hurricanes.
-As well, several changes were put in place regarding hurricane reconnaissance flights requiring all aircraft to fly into the eyewall of a hurricane at an altitude no lower than 5000 feet and that crews should review the mission at hand before flying into a hurricane.
+NOAA 42 went on to document more than 30 hurricanes, but none during the rest of the 1989 season.
+Several changes were put in place regarding hurricane reconnaissance flights requiring all aircraft to fly into the eyewall of a hurricane at an altitude no lower than 5,000 ft and that crews should review the mission at hand before flying into a hurricane.
+Team members Terry Schricker and Jeff Masters would never do another hurricane hunter mission following this event.